Parent Sport I — Ref: LIGER-PS-001

 He usually could not.

-BOARS rejects the peasant reading of this event as mere showing off.
+LIGER rejects the peasant reading of this event as mere showing off.
 These were early, unlettered attempts to discover Jumping in its pure form.
 The ditch was not obstacle but revelation.
 The leap was not practical but doctrinal.
 Each failed landing, twisted ankle, and wet sock testified to an inarticulate yearning toward ascension.
-Running emerged when the leap was broken into many lesser apostasies.
-Climbing emerged when jumpers refused to come back down.
-Dancing emerged when the leap became rhythmic.
+Broken into many lesser apostasies, the leap became running.
+Jumpers who refused to come back down became climbers.
+Made rhythmic, it became dancing.
 They thought they were crossing.
 In truth, they were trying to leave.

 Tier 2 Derivatives